 Barcelona seemed all but out of the title race a few weeks ago, however recent slips from leaders Atletico Madrid mean defending champions are still in with a chance of winning the league, when the two teams meat in a dramatic final-day decider at Nou Camp on Saturday (May 17).

 “It’s true that this year la Liga is very strange.
 The three teams that were leading it have made lots of mistakes.
 We, and the two other teams, didn’t win matches that we were supposed to win to secure the title.
-But today we are lucky enough to depend of ourselves,” Messi said while visiting Audemars Piguet’s headquarters, a watch manufactory based in le Brassus, a small village in Swiss Jura mountains.
+But today we are lucky enough to depend of ourselves,” Messi said while visiting his Haute Horology sponsor Audemars Piguet’s manufacture based in Le Brassus, a small village in Swiss Jura mountains.

 Atletico leads with 89 points, three better than Barcelona, which means a draw will be enough for Atletico to become champions for the first time since 1996.